SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Creating_a_DaaS_system_FAQ.md

 Your DaaS system along with all its associated resources and data will be irreversibly deleted.

 > [!NOTE]
-> If you are the owner of a DaaS system or you deployed a DaaS system, you will get an email notification 5 days before the system expires, so that you can take appropriate action to prevent losing your resources and data.
+> If you are an owner of the organization of a DaaS system or you deployed a DaaS system, you will get an email notification if your system is about to expire, for example because you do not have enough DataMiner credits left.
+Depending on how many DataMiner credits you use for other purposes, you will get this notification up to 5 days before the system expires.
+Another email notification will be sent when the system effectively expires.

 ### How can I manually delete my DaaS system?